BAR 69 ANGUS: Raising The Rancher Kind

 To this day, all their registered cows go back to two cows of Deb's.
 The registered herd holds a strong place in their hearts.
 "We enjoy using the best genetics and trying to produce better cattle.
 It's always interesting to see each new calf crop grow up,says Deb.

-The Kukuchka family includes Chase, his wife Ashton, and daughters Ellie and Cora; and Callie, who recently graduated from South Dakota State University, who are back on the ranch, Chelsey and her husband Michael, daughter, Hanna, and son, Jackson, who live in Raleigh, NC., and Tyler with son Trey, who live in Sheridan, Wyoming.
+The Kukuchka family includes Chase, his wife Ashton, and daughters Ellie, Cora, and Ivy; and Callie, who recently married Dillon Van Holland, who are back on the ranch, Chelsey and her husband Michael, daughter, Hanna, and son, Jackson, who live in Raleigh, NC., and Tyler with son Trey, who live in Sheridan, Wyoming.

 Besides the help of their own family, the Kukuchkas have long been involved with a student agricultural exchange program.
 Young people from 18-28 years come from other countries to get experience in agriculture here in the U.S..
 They work on the Bar 69 Ranch learning about sheep, cattle and crop production.